 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement between Canada and 10 other countries in the Asia-Pacific.
 CPTPP covers virtually all sectors and aspects of trade between Canada and member countries to reduce trade barriers and facilitate trade.

-The agreement is currently in force among 9 countries: Canada, Australia, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.
-For the remaining signatories—Brunei, and Chile —the CPTPP will enter into force 60 days after they have ratified the agreement.
+The agreement is currently in force among 10 countries: Canada, Australia, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.
+For the remaining signatory - Brunei the CPTPP will enter into force 60 days after they have ratified the agreement.

 Why CPTPP matters

 CPTPP is helping to create jobs, strengthen economic relations and boost Canada’s trade with important trading partners.
 Once fully implemented, CPTPP will form a trading bloc representing 500 million consumers and 13.5% of global GDP, providing Canada with preferential access to key markets in Asia and Latin America.

 CPTPP is an ambitious and high-standard free trade agreement covering virtually all aspects of trade and investment.
 The agreement features ambitious market-access commitments in trade in goods, services, investment, labour mobility and government procurement.
 The agreement also establishes clear rules that help create a consistent, transparent and fair environment to do business in CPTPP markets, with dedicated chapters covering key issues like technical barriers to trade, sanitary and phytosanitary measures, customs administration, transparency and state-owned enterprises.